uplift-inc/dai-deployment-templates/aws-lambda-scorer/README.md

 The Scorer relies on the following environment variable:
 * `DRIVERLESS_AI_LICENSE_KEY`: The Driverless license key.

+The scorer will also inject the following environment variables, if present:
+* `MOJO_FINGERPRINT`: The (currently unused) MD5 Sum of the `pipeline.mojo`
+* `TAG`: External tracking tag, such as a version control ID

+The Scorer will inject these values into the score response with the `fingerprint` and `tag` JSON fields (respectively) so that the exact version from Version Control that was used for each scoring event can be tracked.
+If the values are not present, the values "TEST" and "LOCAL" (respectively) will be used for those fields.

 ## Pushing to AWS Using Terraform

 This deployment template is meant to be used by Driverless AI backend directly,